Best & Worst Acura RDX Years

 The 2019 Acura RDX

-The Acura RDX’s 3rd Generation marked a new chapter in the vehicle’s history, promising innovation, elegance, and performance in a single package.
+The Acura RDX’s 3rd Generation rolled in with grand promises of innovation, refinement, and performance all wrapped up in one sleek package.

-It is clear from Consumer Reports, Edmunds, J.D.
-Power, and CarSmite ratings that 2019, 2020, and 2021 RDXs have notable owner dissatisfaction and thus are the Acura RDX years to avoid.
-2022 and 2023 are marked as the Acura RDX’s best years to buy within the third generation.
+But here’s the kicker: Consumer Reports, Edmunds, J.D.
+Power, and CarSmite ratings paint a vivid picture of owner dissatisfaction with the 2019, 2020, and 2021 RDXs.
+That’s why these are the Acura RDX years to steer clear of.
+On the flip side, 2022 and 2023 models shine as the finest Acura RDX years to buy in this generation.

 The Best Years: 2022, 2023

-The facelifted 2022 and 2023 Acura RDX models saw significant advancements and refinements, distancing themselves from the challenges faced in the early years of this generation and garnering the best Acura RDX years tag.
+The 2022 and 2023 Acura RDX models came out swinging, with notable advancements that set them apart from the early years of this generation.
+These are the cream of the crop, earning the best Acura RDX years tag.

-Such advancements garnered accolades Consumer Reports awarded the 2022 model its highest reliability score, while ratings from J.D.
-Power and Cars.com underscored a consistent rise in owner satisfaction.
+All these improvements didn’t go unnoticed.
+Consumer Reports awarded the 2022 model its highest reliability score, while J.D.
+Power and Cars.com ratings showed a consistent uptick in owner satisfaction.

 The Worst Years: 2019, 2020, 2021

-The worst Acura RDX models of this generation – 2019, 2020, and 2021 are considered the Acura RDX years to avoid because of low ratings and high number of complaints from owners.
+Now, let’s talk about the black sheep of this generation – the 2019, 2020, and 2021 models.
+These are the Acura RDX years to avoid, thanks to low ratings and a chorus of complaints from owners.

-Owners frequently cited transmission failures leading to sudden deceleration, turning the promise of a smooth ride into a potential safety concern.
-Alarmingly, instances of the check engine light illuminating paired with a loss of motive power were not uncommon.
+Owners frequently reported transmission failures leading to sudden deceleration – turning a smooth ride into a potential safety hazard.
+And it gets worse: instances of the check engine light illuminating paired with a loss of power were alarmingly common.

-The Brake Hold feature, though innovative, proved problematic for some, occasionally releasing when the Auto Start-Stop re-engaged the engine, causing unexpected forward movement.
+The Brake Hold feature, while innovative on paper, proved problematic in practice.
+Some owners reported it releasing when the Auto Start-Stop re-engaged the engine, causing unexpected forward movement.
+Not exactly the kind of surprise you want in traffic.

-Honda did acknowledge a few of these issues, notably issuing recalls for the 2019 and 2020 RDX models about fuel pump failures that could cause engine stalling and service bulletins.
+Honda did acknowledge some of these issues, issuing recalls for the 2019 and 2020 RDX models related to fuel pump failures that could cause engine stalling.
+They also released service bulletins to address some concerns.

 Acura RDX Average Resale Values

-Explore the following graph to uncover the trends in average resale values of the Acura RDX over the years, reflecting its market performance and demand.
+Curious about how the Acura RDX holds its value over time?
+Take a look at this graph.
+It shows the trends in average resale values of the Acura RDX over the years, giving you a clear picture of its market performance and demand:

 Acura RDX Average List Price